thorchain/Resources/Whitepapers/Bifrost-Protocol/whitepaper-en.md

 *Figure: A THORChain token is exited and created on a parent chain.*

 Having cross-chain compatibility is imperative for THORChain to augment the entire ecosystem by bringing the benefits of decentralised trading and liquidity to all existing tokens.
 With the correct design, THORChain may be a far more favourable environment for digital assets to exist and be the ecosystem of choice for the creation of digital assets.

+### Bitcoin Bifröst

+THORChain validators host Bitcoin full nodes and publish their Bitcoin public keys with HD derivation.
+Any user can then elect to create a bridge to THORChain by following the steps:
+1) Collect public addresses from `n` validators of their choosing
+2) Create a `m of n` multi-signature account
+3) Publish all bridge details on THORChain such as the address, confirmations required and nominated refresh cycle in blocks

+THORChain validators will then start cycling through randomly chosen validators into the `m of n` multi-signature every cycle, and spending all held UTXOs to new multi-sigs:
+1) Randomly assign another validator to be a party, by creating a `m of n` multi-sig with the new validator replacing a random old validator
+2) Spending all UTXOs to the new multi-sig
+3) Publishing new public keys

+The user follows the steps below to enter the Bitcoin Bifröst:
+1) Generates a THORChain destination address `tdAddr`
+2) Creates a Bitcoin transaction that includes the `tdAddr` encoded in the 80 byte `OP_RETURN` output script to the multi-sig.

+The validators then propose to mint the `tBTC` on THORChain using the following process:
+1) Observe the incoming transaction to a Bifröst multi-sig with `x UTXOs` and transaction id `txid`, with the minimum required confirmations for that bridge.
+2) Publish a proposal to mint `x tBTC` from the Bitcoin CLP to `tdAddr` and including the `txid` as proof
+3) If 67% of validators also see the transaction confirmed with minimum requirements, the minting is committed and the transaction made.

+Exiting is simpler:

+1) The user publishes a transaction on THORChain to spend `x tBTC` to a Bitcoin destination address `bdAddr` via chosen bridge
+2) The validators commit the transaction to THORChain at block `k`
+3) At block `k+1` the validators sign to spend `x UTXOs` from the nominated Bitcoin multi-sig, publishing the `txid` as proof that it was authorised on-chain
+4) If `m of n` validators sign the UTXO then the Bitcoin is released to the user's `bdAddr`

 ## Bifröst CLPs